 - Intermittent fasting can promote insulin sensitivity and reduce fasting blood glucose and prevent Insulin Resistance while reducing inflammation.
 Insulin is drastically reduced in a glucagon dominance state.
 When Insulin is reduced, it can’t cause inflammation, which is associated with chronic pain, Fibromyalgia, Heart Disease, Asthma and Diabetes.

 - Intermittent fasting reduces blood pressure.
 Blood pressure increases as insulin increases.
-Insulin is also responsible for storing magnesium, but as you become insulin-resistant, you cannot store magnesium, and is simply waisted in your urine.
+Insulin is also responsible for storing magnesium, but as you become insulin-resistant, you cannot store magnesium and is simply wasted in your urine.
 Magnesium has muscle and neural relaxing properties; if magnesium levels are low, your blood vessels constrict rather than relax, which raises your blood pressure and decreases your energy levels.

 - Studies have also shown fasting to have a positive impact on cognitive function and memory.
 Some studies even suggest that intermittent fasting can break down plaque formations in the brain aiding to reduce Alzheimer’s disease risk!